Skip to Content

 NOTE: various recipes for both types of nests can be found online.

-Pre-boil the eggs to be used.
-With plastic utensils, show children how to cut the eggs the long way and scoop out the yolks.
+Pre-boil the eggs.
+Using plastic utensils, demonstrate how to slice the eggs lengthwise and scoop out the yolks.

-Either individually or as a group, the yolks can be mashed, seasoned and mixed with mayonnaise or plain yoghurt and spooned back into the whites.
+The yolks can be mashed, seasoned, and mixed with mayonnaise or plain yoghurt, then spooned back into the egg whites.
 Enjoy!

 Deviled eggs on a plate